arduino/forum-assets/user-guide/user-guide.md

 The people who try to help with your project are volunteers doing this for free in their spare time.
 If you follow these guidelines it helps us to help you and get your project working quickly.

-Without the correct information it is difficult or impossible to give you the help you need and all that happens is a long exchange of messages while we try to get the information we need to help you.
-This is frustrating for you and for us.
+Without the correct information it is difficult or impossible to give you the help you need.

 **Preferred language**
 [If English is not your preferred language there are sections in other languages](https://forum.arduino.cc/c/international/10)